 *You can add rum to make this an “adults only” punch, but then we don’t suggest drinking it with breakfast!*

 Let me tell you, we were having a good laugh as we took pictures of ingredients etc. We’re not food bloggers by any stretch, but we do know what’s really yummy!

 We thought we’d let Jess demonstrate how to pour, just in case you needed some direction.
 Have we ever mentioned we’re dorks?
 Look how happy she is to be making punch!
 Ha!

 One thing we actually did learn (from trial and error) is how to cut a pineapple so that it sits nicely on the side of your cup.

 Then, cut a straight line half-way up the middle.

 Most of the time people don’t think of breakfast as being special on Memorial Day weekend (the focus is more on BBQ food etc.), but we thought a simple patriotic breakfast would be fun!
-I know my kids would LOVE it if they woke up to a fun, little breakfast like this!
+I know my kids would LOVE it if they woke up to a fun, little breakfast!

 Combine your Pineapple Planter’s Punch with some blueberry muffins and voila!
-We picked up the cute decorative flags and stars for 40% off at JoAnn’s.
+We picked up some cute decorative flags and stars for 40% off at JoAnn’s for our muffins.
 And, since we’re calling this the SIMPLE breakfast, I’ll share a secret with you…

-These muffins take about 4 minutes to whip together and we love them!
+The muffins take about 4 minutes to whip together when you use Betty Crocker mix, everyone loves them!

 Stars and Stripes Sangria